Wallen-github/PolyhedronSimulation/README.md

 </table>

 Compare these results and raw data, we can find two considerable differences.
 1. The shape of concave polyhedron is revised.
 2. The posistions of two polyhedrons are changed too.

+In 'rigidContactor3D.py', some lines from 668 change the positions of vertices, but it cant explain the differenct values in BODIES.DAT.
+These lines compute the barycenter and inertial momentum matrix, and vertices positions are updated w.r.t the barycenter.